Scholarships & Awards Policy

 Channing School seeks to recognise achievement in many ways.

-If you wish to apply for a Music Scholarship, please read Music Scholarship Information before submitting your Music Scholarship Application Form.
+Music Scholarships are available to applicants of exceptional ability and potential and include free tuition in school for one instrument.
 All applicants who meet the published criteria will be invited to an audition in January.
-Scholarships are awarded for up to 50% of the tuition fees as a result of the audition and qualification in the academic examination.
+Scholarships are awarded for up to 50% of the tuition fees as a result of the audition and qualification in the academic examination

 Art awards are available on entry to the Sixth Form only.
 How to Apply for a Sixth Form Art Scholarship

 All awards are made subject to our Conditions for Accepting an Award.

 The Headmistress does have the discretion to make more significant awards but this will only be exercised in exceptional circumstances.
 The Governors will decide annually on the levels of financial support which the headmistress may award.
 Levels of awards are published for each academic year on the School website, in the prospectus and also in a number of commercial publications.